 They will each need 4 square feet of run space.
 The nice thing with bantams is that you can add vertical spaces too.
 Plenty of perches at varying heights, with small shelves or platforms, old logs and hideaway spots will all be used.

 If you let them free range then just be aware they are easy prey for hawks and owls and several other predators.

 The Mille Fleur d’Uccle is not an old breed and their history only dates back to the 1800s.

 They are considered a fairly new breed.

-Michael van Gelder and Robert Powels with assistance from Louis Van der Snickt, created this little beauty.
+Michael van Gelder and Robert Powels created this little beauty with assistance from Louis Van der Snickt.

 By selectively breeding several different breeds of bantam they finally arrived at the chicken we see today.
 However, the exact bantam breeds used remain unknown.

-It is thought that these three men were driven by history to recreated an extinct bird.
+It is thought that these three men were driven by history to recreate an extinct bird.